Call: 2017 (Unregistered)

 +44 (0)20 7306 email@example.com

 Cara is developing a broad commercial chancery practice across Chambers’ core areas of expertise.
 She is regularly instructed to appear as sole counsel in the High Court and County Court, as well as part of a larger counsel team, and has been involved in disputes with cross-border and international elements.
 Cara also has experience in a range of advisory work.

 Examples of notable work include:

 - Acting as junior counsel for the Defendant (led by James Bailey QC) in the Gray v Hurley litigation, a dispute relating to the beneficial ownership of property held in joint names purchased by the Claimant during the parties’ romantic relationship, allegedly as a result of undue influence.
-To date Cara has been involved in a jurisdictional challenge which raised a number of novel conflicts of laws issues (Gray v Hurley EWHC 1636 (QB)), and in proceedings for an anti-suit injunction (Gray v Hurley EWHC 1972 (QB), see also Gray v Hurley EWCA Civ 2222, reference to CJEU outstanding).
+To date this has involved a jurisdictional challenge which raised a number of novel conflicts of laws issues (Gray v Hurley EWHC 1636 (QB)), and successfully resisting the Claimant’s application for an anti-suit injunction (Gray v Hurley EWHC 1972 (QB), see also Gray v Hurley EWCA Civ 2222, reference to CJEU outstanding).

 - Acted in a dispute over the ownership of bearer shares in a number of offshore corporations, which included issues of cross-border succession and trusts law (led by Zoë Barton and Jack Watson).

 - A secondment to Stephenson Harwood LLP, working in the private client and pensions teams.
 She advised in a number of international trusts and probate matters, and was heavily involved in the preparation of a pensions negligence/rectification claim.